Last updated: September 28, 2020

 The first step to keeping a low profile online is (as you may expect) to stop using social media sites and delete your accounts.
-If you're confused about where to start, sites such as JustDelete.Me offer links and tips to help you get the process moving (and whether it is actually possible to delete your account at all).
+If you're confused about where to start, pages such as BackgroundChecks.org's JustDelete.Me offer links and tips to help you review your existing presence and get the process moving (and whether it is actually possible to delete your account at all).

 In order to maintain your new-found anonymity, you must master reputation management, learn to use dummy accounts, and take advantage of anonymous searching.
 This might seem like a lot of effort, but it sure beats waiting for the Eraser.

 Disappearing from the Internet isn't for everyone.
 But if you're serious about your privacy, your security, and your reputation, taking the time to make yourself invisible online is worth the time and trouble.